Gladstone Park is most well known for the vehicle-accessible Texas Creek campground.

 This trail is currently inaccessible.

-Excellent and safe swimming area in the warm waters of Christina Lake.
-Keep in mind that there are no lifeguards on duty.
+Visitors will find a safe swimming area in the warm waters of Christina Lake.

 The campground is situated well above the lake but several pocket beaches are accessible.
 The beaches of coarse sand are separated by shrubs and some cottonwood trees that provide shade.